jetbrains-academy/sql-course/Lesson3/task0/task.md

-# Select data from a table
+# Selecting data from a table

 In this lesson we will learn how to select certain rows and columns from a single table.
 The main focus will be on data filtering in `WHERE` clause.